genhur/rehearse/README.md

 **Feedback after, not coaching during.** I deliberately kept the AI from interrupting to coach mid-conversation.
 Real conversations don't pause to correct you, and the value is in staying in the pressure, then reviewing.

 **Voice debrief before the written report.** Hearing the feedback spoken, in the same modality you just failed or succeeded in, lands differently than reading a scorecard.
-The written report is the reference; the voice debrief is the gut-punch.
+The written report is the reference; the voice debrief makes the feedback more real.

 ## What it's good for